Crater Camp Elevation: 5,730 m.a.m.s.l

-The Crater Camp at Kibo should not be confused with the Kibo Huts Camp, the Kibo crater camp is just an overnight resting point or campsite with not even a single structure built here.
+The Crater Camp at Mount Kilimanjaro’s Kibo should not be confused with the Kibo Huts Camp, the Crater camp at Kibo is just an overnight resting point or campsite with not even a single structure built here.
 Kibo Crater campsite is open ground without anything, not even a toilet.
-The main reason as to why there are no structures here is because of the latitude that this campsite is located.
+The main reason why there are no structures here is because of the latitude that this campsite is located.

 This camp is located on top of the Kibo volcanic cone otherwise known as the Kibo Peak, the highest peak on Mount Kilimanjaro, meaning building anything here would be a challenge considering the elevation and location at this high point.

 Kibo crater campsite lies next to the summit serving as a resting point for climbers about getting to the summit of Mount Kilimanjaro especially hikers using Kilimanjaro’s Western breach route.
 This campsite is also suitable for climbers who choose to spend a night at the summit.

 Even though the extra effort is needed to pitch camp here due to the loose gravel and scree that claims much of this ground, it has a positive side to it.
 Kibo’s Crater Camp gives you the opportunity to marvel at the beautiful view on top of Mount Kilimanjaro, courtesy of the vast and unreal plateau on top of Africa’s rooftop.